-There is one theory that Britain somehow arrived before Spain to marry into the Dula family, but the reality is that Dulay is simply Dula Y Goiti, not a fairytale based in Britain.
-The truth is that to conceal the name Dula from Spanish persecution, David Dula y Goiti became David Dulay, from which the Dulays are descended.
+There is one theory that says that Dulay is a Filipino ethnic name.
+It contradicts the prevailing internationally accepted history that Britain somehow arrived in Manila before Spain to marry into the Bolkiah family.
+The theory simply says that Dulay is simply Dula y Goiti, not a fairy tale based in Britain.
+The truth is that to conceal the name Dula from Spanish persecution, David Dula y Goiti became David Dulay, from which all the Dulays had descended.
 The fact is that Britain was in Manila for two years during the 1700's, not before, and had no real influence over the country.
 Spain did.
 So, the story that Dulay originated in two places is false.
 Dulay is not British, but Filipino and Spanish.
 That is well documented.

 Although Dulays reside worldwide (with majorities outside of India in the United Kingdom, Philippines, Canada and the United States of America) many still live in the Dulay villages and towns in India, Begampur, Mehsampur,Sangatpur Partabpura - A settlement just outside of Jallandhar

 From the historical accounts of the old folks of the clan, notably, the late Candawid Barangay Captain Macario Dulay; David Dulay is a wealthy Tagalog with several wives and children.
 The children from the first wife carry the surname Dulay to hide them from the Spanish persecutions.
 The children from the second wife used the surname Dula to reconnect to their Lakan Dula heritage.
 The children from his other wives used the surnames of their mothers.
-Some younger children from the first wife settled in Laoang town and made good in arrastre business and another younger brother joined a Spanish shipping crew to Manila and fell in love with a pretty native from Samara, Aringay in the Northern Philippines where they later settled and raise a big family, but their eldest brother remained in Candawid, Isla de Batag, running the coconut plantation with uninterrupted lineage of his first born descendants down to several different generations of Petre,Doroteo, Elpidio, and Ceferino; until Ceferino married a girl from a Sephardi Jewish Mendoza family and surprisingly decided to go back to their ancestral homeland in Tondo and raised a big family.
+Some younger children from the first wife settled in Laoang town and made good in arrastre business and another younger brother joined a Spanish shipping crew to Manila and fell in love with a pretty native from from what is now known as Samara (from Samar), Aringay in the Northern Philippines where they later settled and raise a big family, but their eldest brother remained in Candawid, Isla de Batag, running the coconut plantation with uninterrupted lineage of his first born descendants down to several different generations of Petre,Doroteo, Elpidio, and Ceferino; until Ceferino married a girl from a Sephardi Jewish Mendoza family and surprisingly decided to go back to their ancestral homeland in Tondo and raised a big family.
 Later in his life, he uprooted his family in Tondo and together with some relatives, settled in Marikina Valley.
 They are now known as the "Angkan ng Dulay dito sa Lambak ng Marikina at Hilagang Samar".

-The Ancestors of David Dulay (David Dula y Goiti) are as follows - Batang Dula: Father of David Dula y Goiti,Son of Lakan Dula and Mutya,Brother of Magat Salamat, Felipe Salonga, Dionisio Capulong;Lakan Dula (1503–1589): David's grandfather, Husband of Mutya, Son of Rajah Sulaiman I and Ysmeria, Father of Batang Dula, Magat Salamat, Felipe Salonga, Dionisio Capulong;Mutya: David's grandmother, Wife of Lakan Dula, Mother of Batang Dula, Felipe Salonga, Magat Salamat, Dionisio Capulong;Rajah Sulaiman I: David's great grandfather, Son of Rajah Lontok and Dayang Kalangitan, Husband of Ysmeria, Father of Lakan Dula and Rajah Sulaiman II,, Brother of Dayang Panginoan, Dayang Lahat and Gat Kahiya;Ysmeria: David's great grandmother, Wife of Rajah Sulaiman I, Mother of Lakan Dula and Rajah Sulaiman II;Rajah Lontok: David's second great grandfather, Son of Sultan Bolkiah and Lela Mechanai, Husband of Dayang Kalangitan, Father of Dayang Panginoan, Dayang Lahat, Rajah Sulaiman I and Gat Kahiya, Brother of Rajah Gappandan;Dayang Kalangitan: David's second great grandmother, Wife of Rajah Lontok,Mother of Dayang Panginoan, Dayang Lahat, Rajah Sulaiman I and Gat Kahiya;Sultan Bolkiah: David's third great grandfather, Son of Sultan Sulaiman, Husband of Lela Mechanai, Father of Rajah Lontok and Rajah Gappandan; Lela Mechanai: David's third great grandmother, Daughter of Sultan Amir Ul-Ombra, Wife of Sultan Bolkiah, Mother of Rajah Lontok and Rajah Gappandan; Rajah Gambang: David's third great grandfather, Father of Dayang Kalangitan; Sultan Sulaiman: David's fourth great grandfather, Father of Sultan Bolkiah; Sultan Amir Ul-Ombra: David's fourth great grandfather, Father of Lela Mechanai; Rajah Alon: David's fifth great grandfather, Son of Lakan Timamanukum; Lakan Timamanukum: David's 6th great grandfather, Father of Rajah Alon.
+The Ancestors of David Dulay (David Dula y Goiti) are as follows - Batang Dula: Father of David Dula y Goiti,Son of Lakan Dula and Mutya,Brother of Magat Salamat, Felipe Salonga, Dionisio Capulong;Lakan Dula (1503–1589): David's grandfather, Husband of Mutya, Son of Rajah Sulaiman I and Ysmeria Doyly, Father of Batang Dula, Magat Salamat, Felipe Salonga, Dionisio Capulong;Mutya: David's grandmother, Wife of Lakan Dula, Mother of Batang Dula, Felipe Salonga, Magat Salamat, Dionisio Capulong;Rajah Sulaiman I: David's great grandfather, Son of Rajah Lontok and Dayang Kalangitan, Husband of Ysmeria Doyly, Father of Lakan Dula and Rajah Sulaiman II,, Brother of Dayang Panginoan, Dayang Lahat and Gat Kahiya;Ysmeria Doylly: David's great grandmother, Wife of Rajah Sulaiman I, Mother of Lakan Dula and Rajah Sulaiman II;Rajah Lontok: David's second great grandfather, Son of Sultan Bolkiah and Lela Mechanai, Husband of Dayang Kalangitan, Father of Dayang Panginoan, Dayang Lahat, Rajah Sulaiman I and Gat Kahiya, Brother of Rajah Gappandan;Dayang Kalangitan: David's second great grandmother, Wife of Rajah Lontok,Mother of Dayang Panginoan, Dayang Lahat, Rajah Sulaiman I and Gat Kahiya;Sultan Bolkiah: David's third great grandfather, Son of Sultan Sulaiman, Husband of Lela Mechanai, Father of Rajah Lontok and Rajah Gappandan; Lela Mechanai: David's third great grandmother, Daughter of Sultan Amir Ul-Ombra, Wife of Sultan Bolkiah, Mother of Rajah Lontok and Rajah Gappandan; Rajah Gambang: David's third great grandfather, Father of Dayang Kalangitan; Sultan Sulaiman: David's fourth great grandfather, Father of Sultan Bolkiah; Sultan Amir Ul-Ombra: David's fourth great grandfather, Father of Lela Mechanai; Rajah Alon: David's fifth great grandfather, Son of Lakan Timamanukum; Lakan Timamanukum: David's 6th great grandfather, Father of Rajah Alon.

 The history of Isla de Batag, Laoang, Northern Samar is colored with the arrivals of the Jewish, Spanish, Chinese and American adventurers who later intermarried with the descendants of David Dulay.
 The Isla de Batag, or its old name Isla de Batang, which is named after the eldest son of Lakan Dula, Batang Dula, is a strategic spot for settlers and up to now is a home of a lighthouse guiding the ships in the Pacific Ocean, being the first island that ships going to the old Kingdom of Manila would see or deck after a long trip in the Pacific Ocean; and just adjacent to Palapag, the shipping repair station during the Galleon Trade; and Catubig, the old provincial Spanish capital.
 One of the Jewish families who prospered in the island through the intermarriage with the descendants of David Dulay is the Mendoza Family, who are Sephardi Jews from Spain.The dialect spoken in the island is a Waray with some Jewish sounding words.
 Some of the relatives of the Mendoza family in the United States are up to now attending Jewish congregations.
 This explains the fact that the present leaders of the "Angkan ng Dulay dito sa Lambak ng Marikina at Hilagang Samar" have a Jewish bloodline.
 The provincial name, Samar, is itself Jewish in origin, which somewhat attest to the strong presence of the Sephardi Jews in the area.